LungileMorolong/AutomationTestStore-UIAutomation/README.md

 ## About

-This project provides an end-to-end UI automation test suite targeting the Test Store application.
-It is designed to validate key user flows in the store such as product browsing, search, account creation/login, checkout, and more.
+This project provides an end-to-end UI automation test suite targeting the Automation Test Store application.
+It is designed to validate key user flows in the store such as product browsing, search, account creation/login, shopping cart, and more.
 It uses a modular framework to promote readability, maintainability, and reusability of test code.

 ## Features